 The surname Foxon was first found in Cambridgeshire at Foxton, a small village in South Cambridgeshire.
 The village dates back to at least the Domesday Book where it was listed as Foxetune, land held by the Church of Chatteris, part of the Thriplow hundred.
 It was large enough to hold 8 ploughs with 16 villans (peasants), 11 borders with 6 ploughs The place literally means "farmstead where foxes are seen."
 Foxton is also a small village in Durham, and in Leicestershire.
 The Durham village dates back to about 1170 when it was listed as Foxedene, while the Leicestershire village is also listed in the Domesday Book as Foxtone.

-Important Dates for the Foxon family
+Early History of the Foxon family

 This web page shows only a small excerpt of our Foxon research.
 Another 86 words (6 lines of text) covering the years 127 and 1273 are included under the topic Early Foxon History in all our PDF Extended History products and printed products wherever possible.

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Foxon are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Foxon include: Foxton, Foxtown, Foxtoun, Foxon and others.

 Early Notables of the Foxon family (pre 1700)